 Category 1 Preferences: (1) Applicants for whom a law enforcement agency is seeking housing as an accommodation for its witness protection or confidential informant programs; (2) police officers whose residency is needed to increase security for public housing residents, (3) a household evicted due to a resident or guest who is subsequently found innocent of the charge that led to the eviction or the charge is dismissed and (4) victims of domestic violence.
 Preferences in this Category have equal priority.
 In order to qualify for Witness Protection Preference, the applicant must actually witness a crime and be willing to testify in court.
 Documentation from a law enforcement agency is required stating applicant is seeking housing.
 These preferences are weighted equally.
-The Allegheny County Housing Authority will allow twelve (12) Witness Protection Preferences per year and two (2) preferences per Asset Management Project (AMPs).
-Applicants with a Category 1 preference may be offered units where the waiting list is closed.
+The Allegheny County Housing Authority will allow no more than twelve (12) Witness Protection Preferences at a time and two (2) preferences per Asset Management Project (AMPs).
+Applicants with a Category 1 preference may be offered units where the waiting list is closed but will not remain on the closed waiting lists if they have their Category 1 preference removed.
+No more than 5% of the units in an Asset Management Project shall be occupied by a family admitted under this preference.

-Category 2 Preferences: (1) veterans with an honorable discharge or current military service (Spouses only) who is not currently housed in an Allegheny County Housing Authority project-based assisted unit and (2) families where the head or co-head of the household was a recipient of foster care assistance under Part B or E of Title IV of the Social Security Act (a letter from the appropriate agency verifying the applicant's participation will be required).;
+Category 2 Preferences: (1) veterans with an honorable discharge or current military service (Spouses only) who is not currently housed in an Allegheny County Housing Authority project-based assisted unit and (2) families where the household's head or cohead were a state coordinated child and family services program under Parts B or E of Title IV of the Social Security Act.
+These programs include but are not limited to: foster care, transitional independent living programs, adoption, and Indian tribal programs.;